BI-RADS: Assessment categories

 While BI-RADS is a quality control system, in day-to-day usage the term BI-RADS refers to the mammography assessment categories.
 These are standardized numerical codes typically assigned by a radiologist after interpreting a mammogram.
 This allows for concise and unambiguous understanding of patient records between multiple doctors and medical facilities.

-The assessment categories were developed for mammography and later adapted for use with MRI and ultrasound findings.
+The assessment categories were initially developed for mammography and later adapted for use with MRI and ultrasound findings.
 The summary of each category, given below, is nearly identical for all three modalities.

 Category 6 was added in the 4th edition of the BI-RADS.